drepo-eth/site/content/drepo/decentralization/decentralization/index.md

 The core benefit of a decentralized system run and owned by the community lies in the capability to resist manipulation.
 It strictly follows the rules defined in its protocol and cannot break these or make exceptions if they result in a 'better' outcome.
-Of course, the community as might decide to make corresponding changes, but no sole participant can make these alterations.
+Of course, the community as a whole might decide to make corresponding changes, but no sole participant can make these alterations.
 If only a minority adopts the modifications, the non-adopting majority will disregard conflicting decisions.
 The system will continue to work in its previously established form.
 Changes that only benefit a minority will not be adopted.

 Due to its distributed nature, it can continue to work and serve its purpose even if large parts of the system fail.
 This might be caused by technical